Stock market today: Wall Street slumps after latest signal of an economic slowdown, as oil tumbles

 The Fed has been keeping the federal funds rate at the highest level in two decades, which intentionally slows the economy and hurts investment prices, in hopes of getting high inflation fully under control.

-This upcoming week has several top-tier economic reports that could send yields on sharper swings.
+This upcoming week has several high-profile economic reports that could send yields on sharper swings.

 On Tuesday, the U.S. government will show how many job openings employers were advertising at the end of April.
 And on Friday, it will give the latest monthly update on overall growth for jobs and workers’ wages.